noahc3/Homebrew-Guide/usingcfw/manualchoiupgrade.rst

 2. You should have the latest version of Hekate and a working Hekate setup on your SD card (ex.
 Kosmos).
 If you do not, follow `SD Card Setup </gettingstarted/sdsetup>`_ and then return back to this page.
 3. You need the firmware files for the firmware version you want to upgrade/downgrade to.
 These cannot be shared here as they are copyrighted.
 Google is your friend.

-    * You cannot use 6.2.0, 7.0.0, 7.0.1 or 8.0 firmware files as the ChoiDujour PC application does not support these versions.
+    * You cannot use files for firmwares 6.2.0-8.1.0 as the ChoiDujour PC application does not support these versions.
 If you want to specifically upgrade/downgrade to one of these versions, you must first downgrade to any other firmware version and then upgrade to one of these versions using the ChoiDujourNX Switch application afterwards.

 4. You need a fully populated hactool keys.txt file.
 These cannot be shared as doing so is illegal.
 Google is your friend.